ValeraKirpich/Pandora-battery-for-PSP-on-arduino/README.md

 EN

-A NEW, MORE COMPACT VERSION OF THE BOARD USING A DIODE ADDED.
+A NEW MORE COMPACT VERSION OF THE BOARD ADDED.
 EVERYTHING IS IN ONE lay FILE.
-THE NEW VERSION OF THE BOARD HAS NOT BEEN COMPLETELY TESTED YET, THERE MAY BE PROBLEMS.
+THE NEW VERSION OF THE BOARD HAS NOT BEEN COMPLETELY TESTED YET.
 PSP GO SUPPORT HAS BEEN ADDED, BUT IT HAS NOT BEEN TESTED FOR CORRECT WORK.

 Pandora service battery emulator written for Arduino.
 Atmega 168/328 is suitable as a controller.